SAP-archive/teched2020-IIS360/exercises/ex3/README.md

 With it, all personalizations of visible selection fields and table columns can be saved as a presentation variant.\
 With the page map, you can switch to control level variant management.
-This allows separate management of filter and table variants on List Report.\
+This allows separate management of filter and table variants on the List Report page.\
 (4) In the Page Editor properties for table view, open drop down box **Variant Management** and select **Control**.

 ![SAP Business Application Studio - Google